For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 The primary distinction between logistic and linear regression is that the output of logistic regression is constant whereas the output of linear regression is continuousutilized.

-When the response variable is categorical, such as yes/no, true/false, and pass/fail, logistic regression is utilised.
-When the response variable is continuous, like hours, height, or weight, linear regression is utilised.
+When the response variable is categorical, such as yes/no, true/false, and pass/fail, logistic regression is utilized.
+When the response variable is continuous, like hours, height, or weight, linear regression is utilized.

-Logistic regression and linear regression, for instance, can predict various outcomes depending on the information about the amount of time a student spent studying and the results of their exams.
+Logistic regression and linear regression, for instance, can predict various outcomes depending on the information about the amount of time a student spends studying and the results of their exams.

 Curve, a visual representation of linear and logistic regression